“Aroha ki te tangata / For the love of the people”

 Each rohe (seven) across the country has a Regional Co-ordinator.
 The purpose of the regional co-ordinator is to build relationships with local agencies and community groups in order to promote the services provided by Māori Wardens.

-Hoana Parangi (Ngā Puhi) is the regional co-ordinator for Te Taitokerau – Tāmaki Makaurau regions.
-Her region extends from the Bombay Hills right to the tip of the North Island – Te Hiku o Te Ika.
+Hoana Leef (Ngā Puhi) is the regional co-ordinator for Te Taitokerau – Tāmaki Makaurau regions.
+Her region extends from the tip of the North Island – Te Hiku o te Ika and expands to below the Bombay Hills and Port Waikato in the north, along the western coastline south to Mōkau, eastward embracing the King Country, through to the Kaimai Ranges, the Hauraki plains and returning northwards to the Coromandel Peninsula.

 Based in Tāmaki Makaurau, Hoana believes in supporting wardens with various kaupapa and providing direction and guidance when needed.
 This role has given her the opportunity to service the needs of Māori Wardens who work alongside their respective communities including whānau, hapū, and iwi.